 Features Netscape Navigator 3.0 Microsoft Internet Explorer3.0 Multimedia It has the same capabilities as IE but separate plug ins are required.
 AVI movies, AIFF and AU sound formats and MPEG video formats are supported.
 Platform support Supports Windows, Macintosh, and Unix variants such as Solaris and AIX.
 Available only on specific platforms like UNIX, Windows and Macintosh.
 Java & Scripting support Runs java smoothly but doesn't widely support other Scripts such as VBScript.
 IE is 15 % faster than Navigator for compute- intensive applets is.
 It runs Java better and broader scripting support helps Web developers as well.
 Security The same level of security as IE is provided, apart from the support for parental control and rating systems.
-Supports SSL and site certificates.
-Supports parental controls and rating systems too.
+Supports SSL and si certificates.
+Supports parent controls and rating system too.
 Speed Navigator 3.0 is about 35% faster then IE 3.0 Slower marginally then the Navigator.
 Mails & news A wizard is present that walks through the process of setting the mails, online identity and new servers.
-Basic rules and filtering for incoming message is provided.
-Mails and news clients are present in every version but basic rules for filtering messages are not provided.
+Basic rules and filtering for incoming message is provided. he present in every version but w basic rules for filtering